luigidifraia/arduino/README.md

 # Arduino
-A set of Arduino libraries and example sketches.
+A set of Arduino libraries and example sketches for quick prototyping.